domizzo98/Sensitive_object_blurring/README.md

 We approached the problem with three models to balance complexity, performance, and practical application:

-Custom Mask R-CNN Implementation: We initially built a Mask R-CNN from scratch, starting with a Region Proposal Network (RPN) using MobileNetV2 as the backbone.
+- Custom Mask R-CNN Implementation: We initially built a Mask R-CNN from scratch, starting with a Region Proposal Network (RPN) using MobileNetV2 as the backbone.
 However, due to dataset limitations and challenges in convergence, we pivoted from this approach.

-U-Net for Semantic Segmentation: We implemented a U-Net for semantic segmentation as an intermediate step.
+- U-Net for Semantic Segmentation: We implemented a U-Net for semantic segmentation as an intermediate step.
 While it generated promising masks and visual results, it lacked the flexibility to distinguish instances within the same class, limiting user control.

-Fine-Tuned Mask R-CNN with Detectron2: To achieve our target, we fine-tuned a pre-trained Mask R-CNN using the Detectron2 framework.
+- Fine-Tuned Mask R-CNN with Detectron2: To achieve our target, we fine-tuned a pre-trained Mask R-CNN using the Detectron2 framework.
 We augmented the dataset with flipped images and included an additional sensitive class (whiteboards).
 This model reached an average precision (AP50) of ~77% and demonstrated high accuracy in blurring sensitive objects.

-Key Features
+## Key Features

-Custom Dataset: Images of sensitive objects sourced and annotated from COCO and RoboFlow datasets.
+- Custom Dataset: Images of sensitive objects sourced and annotated from COCO and RoboFlow datasets.

-Flexible Blurring: Users can selectively blur detected objects, blending original and blurred image layers using Gaussian filters.
+- Flexible Blurring: Users can selectively blur detected objects, blending original and blurred image layers using Gaussian filters.

-Augmentation: Dataset augmented with flipped and additional class examples for better generalization.
+- Augmentation: Dataset augmented with flipped and additional class examples for better generalization.

-Results
+## Results

 The fine-tuned Mask R-CNN delivered robust performance:

-Average Precision (AP50): 77%
+- Average Precision (AP50): 77%

-Average Recall (AR, large): 74%
+- Average Recall (AR, large): 74%

-Blurring Output: Precise masking and blurring with clear instance differentiation.

-Lessons Learned

-Custom Implementation Challenges: Small datasets and limited annotations hinder the convergence of custom-built RPNs.

-Semantic vs. Instance Segmentation: U-Net’s semantic segmentation is simpler but lacks instance-level flexibility.

-Transfer Learning Power: Fine-tuning pre-trained models significantly accelerates development and improves accuracy.

-Future Work
+## Future Work

-Expand the custom dataset to include more sensitive labels and diverse contexts.
+- Expand the custom dataset to include more sensitive labels and diverse contexts.

-Optimize model inference speed and memory requirements for real-world deployment.
+- Optimize model inference speed and memory requirements for real-world deployment.

-Explore lightweight architectures for mobile and edge-device compatibility.
+- Explore lightweight architectures for mobile and edge-device compatibility.

-Conclusion

-This project highlights the practical application of image segmentation for securing sensitive data in images.
-By leveraging pre-trained models and enhancing datasets, we achieved a functional, adaptable, and accurate solution to a real-world problem.